Newcastle University Choir

 Matthew Passion" to David Fanshawe's "African Sanctus".

-University Choir, Newcastle City Choir and Gosford Philharmonia.
+Newcastle University Choir, Newcastle City Choir and Gosford

-Jennifer was a finalist in the 1999 City of Melbourne Song Recital
+Philharmonia.
+Jennifer was a finalist in the 1999 City of Melbourne

-Award , winning the Best Performance of an Australian Song and
+Song Recital Award , winning the Best Performance of an Australian

-equal first in the Best Musical Partnership.
-Opera performance
+Song and equal first in the Best Musical Partnership.
+Opera

-includes principal roles with Opera Hunter, Opera Queensland,
+performance includes principal roles with Opera Hunter, Opera

-Festival and Opera Australia.
-In 1995, Jennifer won a CONDA for
+Sydney Festival and Opera Australia.
+In 1995, Jennifer won

-the best performance by a professional actress for her Opera
+a CONDA for the best performance by a professional actress

-Jennifer has been awarded a PhD. for her research into the operatic
+Butterfly ".
+Jennifer has been awarded a PhD for her research

-soprano voice.
-In 2008, Jennifer directed and conducted Leonard
+into the operatic soprano voice.
+In 2008, Jennifer directed

-Bernstein's "Trouble in Tahiti" for Opera Hunter, in
+and conducted Leonard Bernstein's "Trouble in Tahiti" for

-addition to performing the role of Cleopatra in their production
+Opera Hunter, in addition to performing the role of Cleopatra

-the organising committee for the Sunday Interlude concert series
+Jennifer also leads the organising committee for the Sunday

-at Adamstown Uniting Church and conducts a private studio.
+Interlude concert series at Adamstown Uniting Church and conducts

 Organ Soloist – Choral Masterpieces